debiki/gatsby-plugin-ed-comments/README.md

 **This is Beta software**.
 Maybe you'll need to update your embedding code or config values every now and when, before everything stabilizes.

+This plugin will soon be renamed to *-talkyard-* something.

 ## Installation